-EN102 College Composition I - 3
+EN102 College Composition I - 3 (3 hrs lecture, 1hr recitation)

 Designed to improve the students' reading, writing, grammar, and analytical skills.
 Emphasis is on writing short essays with an introduction to research writing.
 Prerequisite: C or better in EN095 or placement (Composition)